What Is Astronomical Markup Language (AML)?

 Key Takeaways:

-• AML is a standard markup language specifically designed for organizing and sharing astronomical data.
+• AML is a markup language specifically designed for organizing and structuring astronomical data.